Quickstart: Provision a device with symmetric keys

 - From the left-hand menu in the Azure portal, select All resources and then select your IoT hub.
 Open IoT devices for your hub, select the check box next to the DEVICE ID of the device you registered in this quickstart, and then press the Delete button at the top of the pane.

-In this quickstart, you’ve created a simulated device on your Windows machine and provisioned it to your IoT hub using Symmetric key with the Azure IoT Hub Device Provisioning Service on the portal.
-To learn how to enroll your device programmatically, continue to the quickstart for programmatic enrollment of X.509 devices.
+In this quickstart, you ran device provisioning code on your Windows machine.
+The device was authenticated and provisioned to your IoT hub using a symmetric key.
+To learn how to provision an X.509 certificate device, continue to the quickstart for X.509 devices.